flyingmachine/nanoc-blog/content/programming/why-programmers-need-frameworks.md

 system, it would be a disaster.
 The OS handles this for us so we can focus on application-specific tasks.

-Because operating system are such successful frameworks we'll look at a few of their features in some detail so that we can get a better understanding of what good framework design looks like.
+Because operating systems are such successful frameworks we'll look at a few of their features in some detail so that we can get a better understanding of what good framework design looks like.